 Projects & Partnerships

-Skipton Town Hall is home to the Craven District Council Cultural Services team.
+The Skipton Town Hall team are part of the North Yorkshire Council Cultural Service.
 We develop and promote creativity and culture throughout the district.
 Providing innovation in accessible rural culture, supporting local creative industries and encouraging community participation.
 We work closely with cultural partners across the region.

 Masthead Image © Stephen Garnett for Great Place: Lakes & Dales

-Our Arts Development service supports individuals, community groups, cultural organisations and creative practitioners so that Craven can become a place where everyone, irrespective of age, location or personal circumstances has the opportunity to create, participate, experience and be inspired by a wide range of creative and cultural activities and assets.
+The North Yorkshire Council Arts Development service supports individuals, community groups, cultural organisations and creative practitioners so that North Yorkshire can become a place where everyone, irrespective of age, location or personal circumstances has the opportunity to create, participate, experience and be inspired by a wide range of creative and cultural activities and assets.

 Our Arts Development service provides help through signposting, networking, governance and funding advice and more specific information for village venues to support them to deliver arts in rural areas.